F2011B/ami2py/README.md

 Todos
 --------------------
-* Created Database is readable, however the last data point of a symbol gets displayed not correctly.
 * Write tests for intraday data, currently data structures is able to handle intraday data.
   But no tests had been written, until now.
   This is considered mandatory to reach version 1.0.0
 * Add docstrings to the source code.
 This seems to be a minor task.
-* Currently no real life performance measures have been done.